Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Do you see oil residue on the spark plug?
 If so, it’s most likely bad valve seals.

-Piston rings are more likely to go wrong than valve seals.
+Piston rings are more likely to fail than valve seals.

 If your pressure test fails, you will likely find problems with the piston rings.

-If the pressure test leaks its vacuum slowly, it’s more likely to be the valve gaskets
+If the pressure test leaks its vacuum gradually, it’s more probable to be the valve gaskets

-What is the best way for a mechanic to see whether the problem is valve seals?
+What is the ideal way for a mechanic to see whether the problem is valve seals?
 They need to remove the cylinder head to look for themselves.

-Oil in the cylinder head isn’t a sign of bad valve stem seals, contrary to what you might have heard.
+Oil in the cylinder head isn’t a sign of faulty valve stem seals, contrary to what you might have heard.
 Oil is supposed to be there.
-When you turn the engine off, it naturally pools in certain spots.
+When you turn the engine off, it naturally accumulates in certain spots.

 The valve seals’ functions aren’t to prevent oil from getting into the cylinder head.
 They’re to stop oil leaking from the head into the combustion chamber.